MLS goalkeeper moonlights as children's book author

 Attinella's foray into writing came shortly after the birth of his first child, daughter Remy Rose, in 2016.
 An avid sports fan, he started thinking up a Dr. Seuss-style story about the Chicago Cubs winning the World Series.

-“I was just fooling around on my iPhone in the notes section and came up with a nursery rhyme for my favourite sports team,” he said.
+“I was just fooling around on my iPhone in the notes section and came up with a nursery rhyme for my favorite sports team,” he said.

 He showed his father-in-law his work and together the family founded a publishing company, It Had To Be Told.
 The end result was Attinella's first book, “The Curse Ends: The Story of the 2016 Chicago Cubs.”